Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer spectra in high-energy collisions: Picture and formalism

 respectively.
-Here, $P_{1}$, $P_{2}$, $P_{3}$, and $P_{4}$ are four-momenta of particles 1, 2, 3, and 4 separately.
+Here, $P_{1}$, $P_{2}$, $P_{3}$, and $P_{4}$ are four-momenta of particles 1, 2, 3, and 4, separately.
 Particle 1 is the target proton which is supposed to be incident along the $Oz$ direction, and particle 2 is the incident $\gamma$ which is supposed to be incident along the opposite direction.
 After collisions, particle 3 is the emitted proton which is emitted with angle $\theta$ relative to the $Oz$ direction, and particle 4 is the emitted meson which is emitted along the opposite direction.

-Due to different forms of Mandelstam variables, physical meaning of $s$, $t$, and $u$ is different. $\sqrt{s}$ is supposed to be the center-of-mass energy, both $-u$ and $-t$ refer to the squared momentum transfer between particles.
-In this work, we choose variable $-t$ to research and its form is
+Due to different forms of Mandelstam variables, the physical meanings of $s$, $t$, and $u$ are different. $\sqrt{s}$ is supposed to be the center-of-mass energy, both $-u$ and $-t$ refer to the squared momentum transfer between particles.
+In this work, we choose variable $-t$ to research, and its form is

 where $E_1$ and $E_3$, $\vec{p}_1$ and $\vec{p}_3$, as well as $m_1$ and $m_3$ are the energy, momentum, and rest mass of particles 1 and 3 respectively.
-Besides, $p_{3T}$ is the transverse momentum of particle 3 which obeys Equation (2) or (3).
+Besides, $p_{3T}$ is the transverse momentum of particle 3 which obeys Eq.
+(2) or (3).

 In this paper, we select the squared momentum transfer spectra at different center-of-mass energy $W$ and incident photon energy $E_\gamma$ to analyze.
-Based on the literature~\cite{24a}, we learned that $W$ = $\sqrt{s}$ = $\sqrt{-(P_1 +P_2)^2}$.
-Let $Q^2$ and $x$ be the squared photon virtuality and Bjorken scaling variable, we have $W \simeq Q^2 /x$~\cite{44,45,46,47,48,49,50,51}. \\
+The center-of-mass energy is $W= \sqrt{s} =\sqrt{-(P_1 +P_2)^2}$ in our analysis~\cite{24a,24b}.
+Let $Q^2$ and $x_B$ be the squared photon virtuality and Bjorken scaling variable, and we have $W^2 \simeq Q^2 /x_B$~\cite{44,45,46,47,48,49,50,51}. \\

 v) {\it The process of Monte Carlo calculations}